datalad-handbook/book/docs/basics/101-105-install.rst

    :language: console
    :workdir: dl-101/DataLad-101/recordings/longnow/Long_Now__Seminars_About_Long_term_Thinking
    :cast: 01_dataset_basics
    :caption: Upon installation of a DataLad dataset, DataLad retrieves only small files and metadata.
-Therefore the dataset is tiny in size
+Therefore the dataset is tiny in size.
+The files are non-functional now atm (Try opening one)

    $ cd ../      # in longnow/
    $ du -sh      # Unix command to show size of contents